Samsung/tizen-docs/docs/application/web/guides/data/file-system.md

    The method returns a `FileHandle` object, which is a handle to the opened or newly created file.

    > [!NOTE]
-   > openFile() method used with mode 'w' creates new file or opens existing file and erases its contents.
+   > openFile() method used with mode 'w' creates a new file or opens an existing file and erases its contents.
 Any data contained in a file opened in that mode will be lost.

    Perform all actual operations, such as reading, writing, or closing on the file through the `FileHandle` object based on a current position, which can be obtained or modified through calling `seek()` operation on `FileHandle` object: